-Navigating Vienna underground
+Getting around Vienna underground

-So off we went with our little group, down the escalator into the bowels of the city.
+Anyway, off we went with our little group, down the escalator into the bowels of the city.
 No worries though, because navigating Vienna's U-Bahn is easy.

-It would be pretty difficult to get very lost:
+It's pretty difficult to get very lost:

 - Vienna has only 5 subway lines